jmcartiles/personal_blog/content/project/panel_covid19_lanzarote/index.md

 url_source: "https://datosdelanzarote.shinyapps.io/covid19/"
 ---

-A contribution made with Christian González-Martel to [Cabildo de Lanzarote](http://www.cabildodelanzarote.com/), this shiny web application pursues the understanding of the situation of COVID-19 in Lanzarote.
+A contribution made with Christian González-Martel to [Cabildo de Lanzarote](http://www.cabildodelanzarote.com/).
+This shiny web application pursues the understanding of the situation of COVID-19 in Lanzarote.
 It shows the main indicators and its daily evolution.